 Prerequisite: BIOL 4131.
-Study of physical, chemical and biological nature of estuarine ecosystems; includes field experiments.
+Study of physical, chemical and biological nature of estuarine ecosystems, Includes one or more weekend or weekday field trips and lab experiments.

 BIOL 5533: ECOLOGICAL METHODS

 Field methods for analysis of ecological systems.
 Field work and laboratory are required.